-Since 2016 I have had an appointment as a professor at Oxford University, with the Oxford Internet Institute, and an endowed chair at Balliol College.
+Since 2016 I have had an appointment as a statutory professor at Oxford University, with the Oxford Internet Institute, and an endowed chair at Balliol College.
 I serve as director of research for the institute, and manage a large multinational team on a 5-year project on “Computational Propaganda” funded by the European Research Consortium.

 Since 2013 I have had an appointment as a Fellow at Columbia University’s Tow Center for Digital Journalism.
 I edited a series of working papers featuring research about social media and journalistic values.

 Between 2011 and 2013 I was a Fellow in the Princeton University’s Woodrow Wilson School, specifically the Center for Information Technology Policy.
 I published several articles, and researched and wrote Pax Technica (Yale University Press, 2015).

 In 2008 I was a Fellow at Stanford University’s Center for Advanced Study in the Behavioral Sciences, I published several articles, and researched and wrote Digital Origins of Dictatorship and Democracy (Oxford University Press, 2010).

 Between 1999 and 2001 I was a Research Fellow at the Pew Internet and American Life Project in Washington D.C., during which I did the bulk of the research for my first book, The Managed Citizen (New York: Cambridge University Press, 2004).

 I have been a Fellow at the Pew Internet & American Life Project in Washington D.C., the LSE’s Stanhope Centre for Communications Policy Research,